 Students will need to possess the ability to work with all types of people, be a team player, have good communication skills (written and verbal), and be flexible and motivated.
 Students will gain knowledge of Medical Terminology, Anatomy & Physiology, Pharmacology, Coding and Billing, as well as Clerical/Administrative skills for the clinical setting.
 Clinical experiences are provided for the students in physician’s offices, ambulatory care centers and multi-physician clinics.
 Upon completion of the program the students are eligible for credentialing by the (AAMA) American Association of Medical Assistants using the initials CMA.

 This field is a rapidly growing area in the medical profession with excellent job opportunities available throughout the state.

 The Medical Assisting Program Daytona Beach Campus is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Information may be obtained from CAAHEP, 25400 U.S, Highway 19 North, Suite 158, Clearwater, FL 33763; (727) 210-2350 and AAMA, 20 N. Wacker Dr., Ste.
 1575, Chicago, IL 60606; (312) 899-1500.

 Graduates from the Medical Assisting program at DSC are eligible to sit for tor the national certifying exam through the American Association of Medical Assistants (AAMA) or the American Medical Technologist (AMT).
-In 2017 (admitting class of 2016), 88% of students took and passed the AAMA exam and are now eligible to use the title CMA (AAMA).
+From the class of 2016, 88% of students took and passed the AAMA exam and are now eligible to use the title CMA (AAMA).

 Survey results indicate that, over a 5 year period, the Medical Assisting program at DSC has maintained a 100% satisfaction rate among graduates and employers.